 RSP is committed to playing an active part in the Thanet community.
-Having supported numerous projects informally for many years, in 2019, RSP began to invest more formally in community projects with regenerative potential in East Kent – with funding now approaching a quarter of a million pounds in the last three years alone.
+Having supported numerous projects informally for many years, in 2019, RSP began to invest more formally in community projects with regenerative potential in East Kent – with funding now approaching a quarter of a million pounds in the last three years.

 Projects in which we are involved, or have supported, include:

-2021: Contributing £10,000 to help the Monkton Nature Reserve Trust repair a broken water pipe and support its long term development
+2021: Contributing £10,000 to help the Monkton Nature Reserve Trust repair a broken water pipe and support its long-term development

 2021: Supporting Ramsgate FC’s half term camp for youngsters eligible for the Government’s Free School Meals programme with a £16,000 donation and practical involvement – supported by community volunteers

-2020: Making a £100,000 donation to AGE UK in Thanet, to help them to set up and staff a community hub, to ensure isolated, elderly and other Thanet residents are given vital support during the pandemic
+2020: Making a £100,000 donation to AGE UK in Thanet, to help them to set up and staff a community hub, to ensure isolated, elderly and other Thanet residents were given vital support during the pandemic

 2019: Supporting the Isle of Thanet Trees and Woods Initiative (ITTWI) initiative to plant more than 1,200 trees in Thanet with a £100,000 donation